rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 - What `gdb` is and how it’s used for debugging and disassembling binaries.
 - The difference between Intel and AT&T assembly syntax.
-- How to identify the locations of key variables like `modified` and `buffer` in memory.
+- How to identify the locations of key variables like `unsecured` and `buffer` in memory.
 - How to use assembly instructions and registers to understand program behavior.

 #### Introduction to `gdb` and Disassembly

 `gdb` (GNU Debugger) is a tool used to analyze and debug programs.
 It allows you to set breakpoints, examine memory, and disassemble code, which means converting the binary machine code back into a human-readable assembly language format.
-This process is called *disassembly* and is crucial for understanding what the compiled code is actually doing, especially when you don't have access to the original source code.
+This process is called _disassembly_ and is crucial for understanding what the compiled code is actually doing, especially when you don't have access to the original source code.

 It’s important to note that some binaries come with debug symbols---extra information that makes debugging easier by mapping the binary back to the original source code.
 However, our example doesn't include debug symbols, so we’ll need to rely solely on the disassembled output.